etolbakov/excalidocker-rs/data/examples.md

            > produced-by-image.excalidraw
 ```

-2. Convert a remote file (conversion via github link)
+2. Convert a remote file (conversion via a GitHub link)
 Specify the url to the `docker-compose.yaml` as a `INPUT_PATH` environment variable for the docker image.
-Both the github link and the link to the raw file work.
+Both the GitHub link and the link to the raw file work.

 ```sh
 docker run --rm --pull always \